zwave-js/node-zwave-js/packages/core/api.md

     Working = 1
 }

-// Warning: (ae-missing-release-tag) "SupervisionUpdateHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SupervisionUpdateHandler" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type SupervisionUpdateHandler = (update: SupervisionResult) => void;

-// Warning: (ae-missing-release-tag) "tagify" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "tagify" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function tagify(tags: string[]): string;

-// Warning: (ae-missing-release-tag) "Timeout" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Timeout" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class Timeout {